dylanblokhuis/twitch-emotes-warehouse/README.md

 # Twitch Emotes Warehouse

-Server for caching api's from Twitch, BTTV and FFZ.
+Microservice that acts as a caching layer between the FFZ, BTTV and Twitch Emotes API.
+Uses Deno with Web Workers.